changlinli/intro-to-technical-ai-safety-slides/transformer-review-exercises/exercises.md

 trigram."

-In particular, given an input sequence of consisting of `n` one-hot encoded vectors where `n` is greater than or equal to 2, if the first and last vector are equal to each other, then the attention head should output `[0, 0, 0, 1]`.
-Otherwise, the attention head should output the zero vector.
+In particular, given an input sequence of consisting of `n` one-hot encoded vectors where `n` is greater than or equal to 2, if there is exactly one vector in the sequence equal to the  last vector (and not the last vector itself), then the attention head should output `[0, 0, 0, 1]`.
+If there are no vectors equal to the last vector, the attention head should output the zero vector.

 So for example, given the following sequence